 The First National Bank Of Washington

-The First National Bank Of Washington in District of Columbia printed $730,200 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1863 and stopped printing money in 1873, which equals a 11 year printing period.
+The First National Bank Of Washington in Iowa printed $230,930 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1864 and stopped printing money in 1882, which equals a 19 year printing period.
 That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Washington issued 7 different types and denominations of national currency.
+During its life, The First National Bank Of Washington issued 5 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Washington was located in an undesignated County.
-It was assigned charter number 26.
+For the record, The First National Bank Of Washington was located in Washington County.
+It was assigned charter number 398.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Washington in District of Columbia printed 54 sheets of $1 original series national bank notes.
-Any issue of less than 1,000 sheets should be considered extremely scarce.
-The survival rate for that output is miniscule at best.
-Rarities like this are of extremely high interest to us.
+The First National Bank Of Washington in Iowa issued 1,698 sheets of $1 original series national bank notes.
+A print range between 1,000 and 2,500 is small.
+Combine that with something that was printed before 1875 and you can imagine that these notes are few and far between.
 One of the most interesting things about early first charter one dollar national bank notes is all of the different slight variations you can find.
 Some notes have a red charter number, others do not.
 Some have red serial numbers and some have blue serial numbers.
 Some are printed on white paper and others are printed on paper with a slight blue tint.
 You can really find lots of different ways to collect these.
 Generally speaking, prices for “first charter aces” are down from their highs.
 So there are some bargains in this arena of collecting.

 Original Series $1 National Bank Note